fleschutz/my-backups/BACKUPS/README.md

 Welcome to the BACKUPS Subfolder
 ================================

-This folder contains everything that has been backed up.
-To recover your data perform the following:
+This folder contains your data that has been backed up.

-1. Manually copy (=overwrite files) or sync (=overwrite folder content) the missing or corrupted data back to the computer (but DO NOT move the data).
-2. Disconnect your backup disk and store it in the separate and secure location again.
+To recover your data follow the [checklist](../README.md), please.